wp-plugins-mirror/wordfence/readme.txt

 * See all your traffic in real-time, including robots, humans, 404 errors, logins and logouts and who is consuming most of your content.
 Enhances your situational awareness of which security threats your site is facing.
 * A real-time view of all traffic including automated bots that often constitute security threats that Javascript analytics packages never show you.
 * Real-time traffic includes reverse DNS and city-level geolocation.
 Know which geographic area security threats originate from.
-* Monitor your DNS security for unauthorized DNS changes.
 * Monitors disk space which is related to security because many DDoS attacks attempt to consume all disk space to create denial of service.

 = What login security features are included =